 When he is not out sailing or tinkering at home or at the cottage you might see him driving through town in his vintage 1934 Ford Roadster.

 RICHARD LAMMERS, Community – Bracebridge

-Richard Lammers is a Research Assistant Professor in the Institute for the Study of Earth, Oceans, and Space at the University of New Hampshire.
+Dr. Richard Lammers is a Research Associate Professor in the Institute for the Study of Earth, Oceans, and Space at the University of New Hampshire.
 Richard was one of the founding members of the Water Systems Analysis Group and has been Co-Director since 2008.
 He received a PhD in Physical Geography from the University of Toronto in 1998 and has been a researcher at the Institute since 1996.
 The focus of his research is understanding the dynamics of global and regional-scale hydrology with an emphasis on human interactions within the hydrological cycle and on high latitude hydrological systems.
 His most recent work involves integrating hydrology with energy, economic models and water rights to understand the resilience and vulnerability of water, land, food, and energy systems.
 His research interests also include understanding the convergence of human and biogeophysical datasets, modeling, and analysis; inter-basin hydrological transfers; the hydrological cycle at high latitudes; future change; spatial datasets and geoprocessing; river networks; and techniques of Internet-based data serving and analysis.
 Richard now resides in Bracebridge.